energinet-open-incubator/innersource-collaboration/docs/guidelines/contribution_guidelines.md

   - You want to create a new file
   - You want to add something to an existing file
   - You want to modify something specific in an existing file
+- Use [Projects] when you:
+  - Want an overview of issues treated by the working group of Open Incubator and their status
+  - Want to quickly go through issues currently worked on, and add comments to one or several of them

 ## Issues